The 2026 Urban Tree Festival

 Wednesday 13th May

-10.30am - 4.00pm - The Urban Forest exhibition and pop-up café are open daily at Art Hub Studios, New Cross, serving drinks and cake in a relaxed space.
+10.30am - 4.00pm - The Urban Forest Exhibition and Pop-up Café - open daily at Art Hub Studios, New Cross, serving drinks and cake in a relaxed space.

 11.00am - 12.30pm - Lesnes Abbey Woods - Time Travelling though Nature nature - A circular guided walk through Lesnes Abbey Woods exploring its ancient woodland, from prehistoric origins to Roman, medieval and Victorian history.

-11.30am - 1.00pm - Gunnersbury Park Mulberry & Friends - Discover Gunnersbury Park’s hidden giants with Peter Coles, from historic mulberries to ancient yews and a towering Cedar of Lebanon.
+11.30am - 1.00pm - Gunnersbury Park Mulberry & Friends - Discover Gunnersbury Park’s hidden wonders with Peter Coles, from historic mulberries to ancient yews and a towering Cedar of Lebanon.

 12.15pm - 1.45pm - Tree Song Project | A Walking Tour - A guided walk through the City’s green spaces with Phoebe Coco and Sarah Williams-Robbins, blending tree stories, music and performance across the Culture Mile.